 Teacher credibility: why it matters and how to build it DEAD POETS SOCIETY, Robin Williams, 1989 When your students view you as a credible teacher, they are more likely to do well in school.
 According to John Hattie’s latest results (2016), teacher credibility has a massive impact (d = 0.9) on the subsequent learning that happens in the classroom.
 To put this in perspective, teacher credibility has more than twice the impact of student motivation.
 This doesn’t mean that student motivation is not important – it is.

+Would You Let Your Baby Do This?
+Posted by janet on Nov 23rd, 2011 There’s a certain ubiquitous playground apparatus that has always given me the willies.
+Luckily, my children never seemed drawn to it.
+My nervousness may well have made them wary.
+Even if we’ve trained ourselves to remain calm, just observe and spot, our children know.
+Their radar is that good.
 Lesson Goals: A Quick Way to Boost Student Achievement Great lessons start with a clear focus and lesson goals provide that focus.
 Do you want to help more of students to succeed?
 Would you like to push each child to new levels of personal excellence?
 Then try setting lesson goals every day.
 Research1 shows that teachers who are clear about what they want their students to learn as a result of each lesson have a higher impact on their students’ results.
 Focusing students’ attention and activity is a core part of evidence based teaching.